015

 Schedule:

 Assay performed once every week.
-Report availability is within one week from the time of specimen receipt
+Report availability is within one week from the time of specimen receipt.

 Specimen Requirements: